-AUC (or AUROC, short for Area Under the Receiver Operating Characteristics curve) is one of the most commonly-used measures of classification performance.
+AUC (or AUROC, short for Area Under the Receiver Operating Characteristics curve) is one of the most commonly-used measures of performance for machine learning classifiers.
 It is represented as a percentage from 0-100%.
 The higher your pipeline’s AUC, the better its predictive power.

 AUC is derived from the ROC curve (read here for more details), but can be interpreted in a more intuitive way: if a positive and negative label are both drawn at random, what is the probability that the positive label was given a higher prediction than the negative label?
 In our example above, a positive label is a user who purchased within 14 days, while a negative label is a user who did not end up purchasing in the window.

 Of all the users that your pipeline predicted to be in the positive class, what percentage were actually in the positive class?
 In terms of our example, of all the users predicted to purchase within 14 days, what percent actually did?
 Read here for more details.